IntelAgir-Research-Group/HelloArduBot/README.md

 ## Artifcats

-If you are interested into extend/adapt it, here is the list of software/hardware artifacts HelloArduBot is based on:
+If you are interested in extending/adapting it, here is the list of software/hardware artifacts HelloArduBot is based on:
 <br>

 <p align="center">